Last Updated on September 16, 2022

 Fingerhut has had an e-commerce presence since the early nineties, and over the years, the company has grown its selection of goods into an online department store.
 Fingerhut is a bit different than most of its competitors in the fact that it has no physical locations.
-Its competitors like Macy’s and JCPenney all started with their well-known brick and mortar locations, but Fingerhut started as a mail-order catalog and later adopted the e-commerce model.
-Even without physical locations, Fingerhut is a very popular platform, and there is high interest from manufacturers and brand owners to sell on their website.
+Its competitors like Macy’s and JCPenney all started with their well-known brick-and-mortar locations, but Fingerhut started as a mail-order catalog and later adopted the e-commerce model.
+Even without physical locations, Fingerhut is a very popular platform, and there is high interest from manufacturers and brand owners to sell on their websites.
 In this blog post, we have compiled all of the information you need about how to sell your products on Fingerhut.

-Dropshipping With Fingerhut - A Step By Step Guide
+Dropshipping With Fingerhut – A Step By Step Guide to Get Noticed

 The first step in this whole process is making the Fingerhut buying department aware of your brand.
 Fingerhut is a part of Bluestem Brands, Inc., a parent company for six additional brands; to initiate business with any of the seven companies, you have to go through the parent company.
 Other brands under this umbrella include Appleseed’s, Blair, Draper’s & Damon’s, Gettington, Haband, and Old Pueblo Traders.
 Bluestem is very clear on how they wish to be approached by potential suppliers.
-According to their website, to be considered as a supplier, potential suppliers have to “submit an email to [email protected] This email should be very brief, stating your product category, a few product details, and your contact information.”
-They ask that suppliers make this a simple email with no attachment or photos and warn that including these things will result in an automatic rejection.
+According to their website, to be considered as a supplier, potential suppliers have to “submit an email to firstname.lastname@example.org.
+This email should be very brief, stating your product category, a few product details, and your contact information.”
+They ask that suppliers make this a simple email with no attachments or photos and warn that including these things will result in an automatic rejection.

 Information you should include: